Journey to an ESOP & Beyond

 Episode Summary

-In this episode, Makenzie and Jason explore how any employee—regardless of title or department—can contribute to creating enterprise value in an employee-owned company.
+In this episode, Makenzie Wirth and Jason Miller explore how any employee, regardless of title or department, can help create enterprise value in an employee-owned company.
 They break down practical strategies to drive growth, increase profitability, and contribute to long-term company value.
-Whether you’re in sales, accounting, operations, or any other department, learn how your role connects to the bigger financial picture.
+Whether you are in sales, accounting, operations, or any other department, learn how your role connects to the bigger financial picture.
 Discover how ESOP employees can leverage their strengths, act like owners, and impact the company’s bottom line.
 This conversation will challenge you to think and act like an owner.

 Key Topics Covered